Come and savour the 1884 culinary experience.

 All dishes are made with fresh ingredients and served with a dessert of fresh fruit, and the price for the lot is just £5.

 Deborah Spicer, manager of 1884 Wine & Tapas Restaurant, said: “We get a lot of families here and they can usually find something on the menu that children like but we felt we could make things a bit easier and more affordable.

 “With the completion of the public realm works, families are visiting The Deep and Dinostar and then having a wander round.
-It will get busier at half term and then into spring and summer and we’ll be ready with a children’s menu which is fresh, full of flavour and just £5!”
+It will get busier during the summer and we’ll be ready with a children’s menu which is fresh, full of flavour and just £5!”

 Marmalade adds zing to cocktail collection